elaheh-sadredini/SPM/README.md

 `./gsp_cpu <frequency> <input file> <Dumping results (yes = 1, No = 0)> <Allow gap between itemsets (yes = 1, No = 0)>`

-You can set "Allow gap between itemsets" to "0" in order to mine the consequtive frequent itemset.
+You can set "Allow gap between itemsets" to "0" in order to mine the frequent consequtive itemsets.